 The trial began in late June and confessions from four of the accused were read to the jurors.
 The judge would not initially allow the last confession signed by John Henry Lewis Jones to be read because he was illiterate, but it was later allowed.

 The attorneys for the accused claimed that Resnick was a willing victim and that there was no evidence of malice or willful intent.
-Yet, in the eyes of the law, whether Resnick wanted to be killed or not really made no difference in the case.
+Yet, in the eyes of the law, whether Resnick wanted to be killed or not made no difference in the case.
 It was still premeditated murder and all five faced a possible death sentence for the crime.

 During the trial, a retired Air Force Sergeant named James O’Grady testified that Renick responded to his October 29th classified ad and insisted that he go to Renick’s home.
 Resnick told O’Grady that he had incurable cancer and his wife would get double indemnity on the insurance – $100,000 instead of the $50,000 – if he was murdered.
 O’Grady turned the offer down.